hakanskn/Chrome-Extension-Scraper/README.md

 # Chrome-Extension-Scraper
 A small tool that scrapes data from plugins in the Chrome Web Store.

+The datasets I downloaded are also included in the repo.

 # GetExtensionUrls Method